Being in debt sucks.

 I took Six Figure Blogger (a blogging course specifically for how to monetize your blog) and have since completely changed my monetization strategy.
 Going forward, I plan to create and sell digital products on my site.

 One of the great things about making money blogging is that there’s many different ways to do it.
-I am very busy and have a lot going on, so using affiliate marketing and digital products makes the most sense because it’s potentially more passive than something like sponsorships or freelance writing and VA work.
+I am very busy and have a lot going on, so using affiliate marketing and digital products makes the most sense because it’s potentially more passive than something like sponsorships or freelance writing and virtual assistant (VA work).

 All this making money blogging was happening for me while I was still an attorney, which I was growing to hate over time and knew I needed to change.